vijaybalamahalingam/Car-Dealer-Website-Project-IBM-FULL-STACK-DEVELOPMENT-/README.md

 2. Created an instance of the Natural Language Understanding (NLU) service.

 **Forked the project Github repository with a project then build and deploy the template project**
-1. Forked the repository in your account
+1. Forked the repository in my account
 2. Cloned the repository in the theia lab environment
 3. Created static pages to finish the user stories
 4. Deployed the application on IBM Cloud